A centre of excellence and creative possibility

 Study part-time over two years to gain your MA.
 For committed writers the course offers immersive study in an inspiring setting and tuition from published authors.

 Choose from over 800 short courses at West Dean College of Arts and Conservation.
 Day, week and weekend courses are all taught by practising professionals.
 Gain hands-on experience and creative inspiration in a wide variety of art and craft subjects, ideal for both beginners and more experienced artists and makers.
 If you are looking to develop a strong portfolio of work, our Foundation Degree in Art and Design will prepare you to apply for an Art and Design related degree.
 The Diploma in Art and Contemporary Crafts is a two year part-time programme delivered through intensive study blocks.
 The programme is focused on developing skills essential to the successful development of a sustainable studio practice, both practical and contextual.

 Study in fully equipped workshops and studios, with plenty of natural light and your own dedicated workspace.
 All students have access to the specialist Arts and Conservation Library and the computer suite, each subject area then has specialist facilities and equipment.

-The West Dean Summer Show 2019 will showcase original work by emerging artists studying for their Diploma in Art and Contemporary Crafts, Graduate Diploma and MFA qualifications.
-The free exhibition, held in the College's Edward James Studios, will display a diverse range of practices including sculpture, installation, print, painting, film, ceramics, and textiles.
+The West Dean Summer Show 2019 showcased original work by emerging artists studying for their Diploma in Art and Contemporary Crafts, Graduate Diploma and MFA qualifications.
+The free exhibition was held in the College's Edward James Studios, and displayed a diverse range of practices including sculpture, installation, print, painting, film, ceramics, and textiles.

 West Dean Tapestry Studio is one of the only professional tapestry studios in the UK.